topcoder-platform/review-api-v6/docs/GITEA_WEBHOOK_SETUP.md

 ```

 **Create an Issue:**

-1. Go to your repository on GitHub
+1. Go to your repository on Gitea
 2. Click **Issues** tab
 3. Click **New issue**
 4. Create a test issue

 **Create a Pull Request:**

 1. Create a new branch: `git checkout -b test-webhook`
 2. Make changes and commit
 3. Push branch: `git push origin test-webhook`
-4. Open pull request on GitHub
+4. Open pull request on Gitea

 ### Testing with curl